Join me!

 Photo: Tara Nolan

 My kid-friendly pepper this year is the Jalapeno Sweet Poppers Sweet Pepper.
-It actually isn’t spicy at all like some of its other jalapeno counterparts.
+It isn’t spicy like some of its other jalapeno counterparts.
 It allows you to get the flavour without any of the heat!
-This plant also is early to fruit and produces a high yield when in nutrient-rich soil.
+This plant is also early to fruit and produces a high yield in nutrient-rich soil.

 • Height: 35-40 inches